 - PEET is not a substitute for E2E simulators.
-It cannot cover: - Non-linearities as the transfer analysis is based on LTI systems - Transient signals whose properties or transfer behaviour has to be analysed by other means, e.g. time-domain simulations - Control design issues as no validity checks are performed concerning the system stability - The initial classification of error sources cannot be generalized and remains an engineering task.
+It cannot cover: - Non-linearities as the transfer analysis is based on LTI systems - Transient signals may be covered by the new tool update (with Fourier series modelling) but if not, thay have to be analysed by other means, e.g. time-domain simulations ( - Control design issues as no validity checks are performed concerning the system stability - The initial classification of error sources cannot be generalized and remains an engineering task.